DZEC-DTV

-DZEC-TV (channel 25) is a television station in Metro Manila, Philippines, serving as the flagship of Net 25.
-Owned and operated by the Eagle Broadcasting Corporation, the station maintains studios at the EBC Building, #25 Central Ave., New Era, Quezon City, and its hybrid analog and digital transmitter facility is located at Milton Hills Subdivision, Brgy.
-New Era, Quezon City (sharing facilities with INC TV 48 and Eagle FM 95.5).
+DZEC-TV (channel 25) is a television station in Metro Manila, Philippines, serving as the flagship of Net 25 network.
+Owned and operated by the Eagle Broadcasting Corporation, the station maintains studios at the EBC Building, #25 Central Ave., New Era, Quezon City, and its hybrid analog and digital transmitting facility is located at Redeemer Street, Milton Hills Subdivision, New Era, Quezon City (sharing facilities with INC TV 48 and Eagle FM 95.5).

-As of October 1, 2018, the station's analog signal closed down, but on April 7, 2022, they resumed on-air until the NTC orders a shutdown of analog TV in the country by the end of 2023.
+It operates daily from 4:00 AM to 12:00 MN on analog and digital free TV, and 24 hours a day on cable, satellite and live streaming.

 Network statistics

-The station operated at 50 kilowatts analog transmitter power output & 150kW ERP due to its network stability.
-They use JAMPRO 48-panel antenna and two 60kW Acrodyne transmitters with 120 kilowatts of transmitter power (for a total of 7,896 kilowatts ERP) however, it operates only at 50 kilowatts TPO, as of 2011.
+The station operated at 50 kilowatts analog transmitter power output & 150 kW ERP due to its network stability.
+They use JAMPRO 48-panel antenna and two 60 kW Acrodyne transmitters with 120 kilowatts of transmitter power (for a total of 7,896 kilowatts ERP) however, it operates only at 50 kilowatts TPO, as of 2011.
 In October 2018, the station temporarily shut down its analog signal in favor of Digital terrestrial TV broadcast.
 However, in April 7, 2022, it returned on-air on its analog broadcast after 3-year hiatus.